bevnetcraven/TwitterIconReplacer/README.md

 # TwitterIconReplacer
-Chrome extension to removes Doge icon from twitter and replaces it with a negroni
+Chrome extension to removes ~~Doge~~ X icon from twitter and replaces it with a negroni

 # To install